123sumanyu/team_genz/Prototype/Hardware/power_management.md

 ### `Power Control and Safety`

 Relays and motor drivers are used to control the flow of power to high-current components such as pumping motors.
-This ensures that power is supplied only when required, reducing unnecessary energy consumption.
+This ensures that power is supplied only when needed, reducing unnecessary energy consumption.

 Basic safety measures such as short-circuit protection, secure connections, and controlled switching are considered to prevent damage during operation.
 Components are mounted securely to avoid loose connections caused by vibration or movement.